hyperledger/fabric/docs/source/orderer/ordering_service.md

 For information about how to stand up an ordering node (regardless of the implementation the node will be used in), check out [our documentation on standing up an ordering node](../orderer_deploy.html).

-* **Solo**

-  The Solo implementation of the ordering service is aptly named: it features only a single ordering node.
-As a result, it is not, and never will be, fault tolerant.
-For that reason, Solo implementations cannot be considered for production, but they are a good choice for testing applications and smart contracts, or for creating proofs of concept.
-However, if you ever want to extend this PoC network into production, you might want to start with a single node Raft cluster, as it may be reconfigured to add additional nodes.

 * **Raft**

   New as of v1.4.1, Raft is a crash fault tolerant (CFT) ordering service